 More To Explore

-Our skills solutions don't end with the taxonomy API.
+Our skills solutions don't end with the library API.
 Everyone involved with the labor market at any level—from individuals and educators to communities and businesses—can put skills to work.
 There's more to explore.